 - Your Car May Be Worth Less Than Any Payments Owed.
 You can walk away from a lease by returning the car to the leasing company, which will sell or auction it to get its fair market value.
 Any payments left owing then become an unsecured debt that can be discharged in bankruptcy.
 While there may be fees involved, this is especially helpful if your vehicle is worth less than your lease payments.

 What Will Happen To A Leased Car In A Consumer Proposal?

 A consumer proposal is another legal debt management process, only it allows you to keep your assets and pay back a portion of the money you owe.
 That means you get to hold onto your leased car if you don’t wish to break your contract.
 The same applies to cars that are financed by loans, which can be surrendered in a consumer proposal too.

 Should I Keep My Leased Car During Bankruptcy or Not?

-Now that you know that you can technically keep your lease vehicle during a bankruptcy, but can also give it back, the question now is; which should you do?
+Now that you know that you can technically keep your lease vehicle during bankruptcy, but can also give it back, the question now is; which should you do?

 However, if you really need a vehicle for one reason or another, it might make sense to keep the car and continue making payments, or simply find a cheaper car instead.
-If you only “want” the car, it can be a good idea to get rid of it, as public transit or other transportation options are often available.

-The rules regarding cars and/or bankruptcy can differ slightly from province to province, so it is a good idea to reach out to a Licensed Insolvency Trustee or another expert in your area to see what the best course of action is to take.
+The rules regarding bankruptcy can differ slightly from province to province, so it is a good idea to reach out to a Licensed Insolvency Trustee or another expert in your area to see what the best course of action is to take.
 But ultimately, the choice is yours.